 Consecutive Interpretation: This mode involves a speaker addressing an audience (or another individual) and pausing after delivering a few sentences, generally every 1-5 minutes.
 At this point, the interpreter repeats the sentences in the target language (the language the listener understands).
 While the speaker is talking, the interpreter may take notes in the source language (the language the speaker uses) to help remember the content.

 Consecutive interpretation is useful at medical conferences or meetings where the majority of people speak a common foreign language.
 For example, a Japanese researcher that delivers a speech in China may require consecutive interpretation services for the Chinese audience.

 Simultaneous Interpretation: Here, the speaker delivers a message in the source language, while an interpreter simultaneously repeats it in the target language without any stops or pauses.
 Interpretation is carried out from a soundproof booth where the interpreter listens to the speaker through a headset.
 Within 30 seconds of the speaker talking, the interpretation is transmitted through headphones to the members of the audience who speak the target language.

 This mode is widely used in large formal settings like diplomatic meetings related to medical advancement and healthcare conventions.

 A hospital visit is a good example.
-While the tour guide talks in the source language, an interpreter may be used for some of the visitors who do not understand the source language.
+While the tour guide talks in the source language, an interpreter may be used for some visitors who do not understand the source language.

 Sight Interpretation: Sight interpretation is slightly different in the sense that the input medium of the source content is in textual form rather than auditory.
 The interpreter’s job here is to deliver an oral account of the source text in the target language.